A healthier future for Australian patients

-Replacement of the Pap Smear with a Molecular HPV Test
+Cervical Testing with a Molecular HPV Test

-What Do I Need To know?
+What do I need to know?

 - If HPV is detected, a reflex Liquid Based Cytology (LBC) (ThinPrep) will be performed on the same specimen.

 There are three risk categories: